 Bled Julian Alps, Slovenia Travel Guide

 Slovenia's oldest castle, first mentioned in 1011 AD, sits dramatically on a cliff 130 meters (426 feet) above Lake Bled.
-It yields stunning panoramic views of the lake, Bled Island, the town, and the surrounding Julian Alps.
+It yields stunning panoramic views of the body of water, Bled Island, the town, and the surrounding Julian Alps.
 The castle complex includes a museum demonstrating Bled's history, a medieval printing works, a wine cellar, a forge, and a restaurant.
 It portrays a tangible link to a thousand years of history.

 Visitor Information: Hours are seasonal (e.g., 8:00 AM to 6:00 PM in winter, 8:00 AM to 9:00 PM in summer).
 Entrance fees are approximately €18-€20 for adults.
-Discounts are for children and students.
+Discounts are for kids and students.
 Audio guides are available.
 Go early morning or late afternoon for fewer crowds and better light for photography.

 6 kilometers (3.7 miles) east of Bled, easily accessible.
 One of Slovenia's best-preserved medieval town centers.
 Main square with restored medieval/Renaissance houses.